Rong Chhun: Biography

 Chhun joined the newly formed National Election Committee of Cambodia in 2015 as a CNRP member under a deal to end CNRP's year-long boycott of parliament.
 During his time on the commission, he faced prosecution under charges of "intential violence" from 2014 which Human Rights Watch called "baseless".
 He resigned from his position after two years, protesting against the CNRP's dissolution and laws distributing its parliamentary seats to other minor parties.
 When he then tried to return to his post in the Ministry of Education in January 2018, he was told he had been fired for being absent without permission.
 Chhun said he had been under an agreement for leave without pay for his position in the NEC and called the dismissal politically motivated.
 He then rejoined CITA as a consultant in the same month.

 On July 31, 2020, Chhun was again arrested for allegedly saying that Cambodia had ceded land on its border to Vietnam.
-The arrest was condemned by Cambodian civil society groups, several global union federations and human rights organisations, and the UN.
+The arrest was condemned by Cambodian civil society groups, several global union federations and human rights organisations, and the United Nations.
 Chhun's trial began on January 15, 2021, observed by several diplomats and a representative of the UN High Commissioner for Human Rights.
 On November 12, 2021, he was released from prison after the Court of Appeal suspended part of his sentence.

+On 5 May 2025, Chhun, who was by then a leading advisor to the opposition Nation Power Party, was convicted on charges of incitement and sentenced to four years' imprisonment.